B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

 Stuttgart to Bayern Munich

 Pavard had a tough season.
-The post-World Cup-winning swagger dissipated from his game quite quickly as his club, Stuttgart, fell toward the Bundesliga relegation mire, and over time his performance levels dropped in accordance with the team's.
+The post-World Cup-winning swagger dissipated from his game quite quickly as his club, Stuttgart, fell toward the Bundesliga relegation mire, and over time, the Frenchman's performance levels dropped in accordance with the team's.

 There were still moments of excellence in each of his games—usually long-range passes from the back, of which he is one of the best in the game at—but the player we saw at the World Cup, and the player Bayern Munich originally struck a deal for in January, needs coaxing back out of the shadows.